-- US Citizen or Permanent Residents. - Primary Residence, Second Home or Investment. - Not allowed if vesting into LLC, General Partnership or Corporation - Power of Attorney must be transaction specific and has subject property address. - Purchase or Rate/term Refinance transactions. - Embassy closing is not allowed. - Except as otherwise required by applicable law, or unless they are the borrower's relative, none of the following persons connected to the transaction shall sign the security instrument or note as the attorney-in-fact or agent under a power of attorney: - the lender;
+- US Citizen or Permanent Residents. - Primary Residence, Second Home or Investment. • - Not allowed if vesting into LLC, General Partnership or Corporation - Power of Attorney must be transaction specific and has subject property address. - Purchase or Rate/term Refinance transactions. - Embassy closing is not allowed. - Power of Attorney must be recorded along with security instruments. - Except as otherwise required by applicable law, or unless they are the borrower's relative, none of the following persons connected to the transaction shall sign the security instrument or note as the attorney-in-fact or agent under a power of attorney:

-- o any affiliate of the lender; - o any employee of the lender or any other affiliate of the lender; - the loan originator; - the employer of the loan originator; - any employee of the employer of the loan originator; - the title insurance company providing the title insurance policy or any affiliate of such title insurance company (including, but not limited to, the title agency closing the loan), or any employee of either such title insurance company or any such affiliate; or - o any real estate agent with a financial interest in the transaction or any person affiliated with such real estate agent.
+- the lender; - any affiliate of the lender; - o any employee of the lender or any other affiliate of the lender; - the loan originator; - the employer of the loan originator; - any employee of the employer of the loan originator; - the title insurance company providing the title insurance policy or any affiliate of such title insurance company (including, but not limited to, the title agency closing the loan), or any employee of either such title insurance company or any such affiliate; or - any real estate agent with a financial interest in the transaction or any person affiliated with such real estate agent.